Back to all guides

 Cost per contact anchors most efficiency conversations because it captures the real unit economics of support.
 For operations handling millions of annual contacts, even a $1 reduction per contact translates to significant annual savings.

 But cost per contact only tells part of the story.
-According to Cresta's State of the Agent Report 2024, each new agent hire costs $10,000 to $21,000 in training and recruiting, plus the productivity you lose during ramp-up.
-With annual turnover running between 30 and 45% in contact centers (per the same report), the financial drag compounds fast.
-Contact centers that reduce friction for agents tend to keep them longer, and those that improve response quality see satisfaction scores climb.
-Efficiency and experience reinforce each other when you approach them together.
+According to Cresta's State of the Agent Report 2024, each new agent hire costs $10,000 to $21,000 in training and recruiting, plus lost productivity during ramp-up.
+With annual turnover running between 30 and 45%, the financial drag compounds fast.
+Contact centers that reduce friction for agents keep them longer, and those that improve response quality see satisfaction scores climb.
+Efficiency and experience reinforce each other.

-This also reflects a broader shift in how contact centers are measured.
-According to the 2023-24 ContactBabel US Customer Experience Decision-Makers' Guide, customer experience as a primary competitive factor nearly doubled for B2C companies between 2021 and 2023, rising from 20% to 38%.
-Your efficiency framework should capture quality and revenue contribution alongside operational cost.
+This reflects a broader shift.
+Customer experience as a primary competitive factor nearly doubled for B2C companies between 2021 and 2023, rising from 20% to 38%.
+Many contact centers now evaluate performance across operational, customer, and workforce measures rather than speed and cost alone.

 How should you measure contact center efficiency?

 First call resolution (FCR) stands out as a premier efficiency metric because it connects cost and quality in a single number.
-When FCR goes up, repeat contacts go down and customer satisfaction (CSAT) tends to improve in proportion.
-The right FCR target depends on your industry and the complexity of issues you handle.
-But the math is straightforward.
-Every repeat contact is work your team already did once, so improving FCR reduces total handling cost while sparing customers from calling back about the same issue.
+When FCR goes up, repeat contacts go down and CSAT tends to improve.
+Every repeat contact is work your team already did once, so improving FCR reduces total handling cost while sparing customers from calling back.

 Why average handle time alone can mislead

-Average handle time (AHT) typically receives heavy attention, but focusing solely on reducing AHT can actually hurt FCR.
-When agents rush through calls to hit handle time targets, they often fail to address the underlying customer issue completely.
-The relationship between these metrics reveals why many contact centers see handle times decrease while repeat contact rates increase, forcing customers to call back multiple times for the same problem.
-Cresta IQ found that in industries where average AHT is under 7 minutes, conversations that result in sales clock in at over 20 minutes, approximately 3x longer.
-Pushing agents toward shorter calls can leave money on the table.
-Pushing agents toward shorter calls can leave money on the table and leave customers' problems unresolved.
+Focusing solely on reducing AHT can hurt FCR.
+When agents rush to hit handle time targets, they often fail to resolve the underlying issue.
+A Cresta IQ analysis of tens of thousands of conversations found that in industries where average AHT is under 7 minutes, conversations that result in sales clock in at over 20 minutes.
+Pushing agents toward shorter calls can leave money on the table and problems unresolved.

 Workforce management and staffing optimization

-• Core scheduled workforce covers baseline demand and provides staffing consistency for predictable volume patterns.
+• Core scheduled workforce covers baseline demand for predictable volume patterns.

-• Part-time and flex agents with experience absorb volatility on top of the baseline, giving you surge capacity without the fixed cost of full-time headcount.
+• Part-time and flex agents absorb volatility without fixed full-time cost.

-• Skills-based staffing uses conversation analytics to identify which agents excel at handling specific conversation types, so you can ensure strong coverage for any given conversation type in any given shift.
-This extends the logic of skills-based routing from matching individual calls to planning coverage across the full schedule.
+• Skills-based staffing uses conversation analytics to identify which agents excel at specific conversation types, extending skills-based routing logic to schedule planning.

-Getting headcount right is only half the problem.
-Routing matters just as much.
-When a billing question lands with a technical support agent, or a complex troubleshooting call goes to a new hire, the result is often predictable.
-Longer calls, more transfers, lower first call resolution, and a higher chance the customer has to call back.
-Skills-based routing paired with unified analysis across voice and chat channels gives operations leaders a clearer picture of where mismatches are happening and how to fix them.
+Routing matters just as much as headcount.
+When a billing question lands with a technical support agent, or a complex call goes to a new hire, the result is predictable: longer calls, more transfers, lower FCR.
+Skills-based routing paired with unified analysis across voice and chat gives leaders a clearer picture of where mismatches occur.

 Agent training and real-time coaching